This blog may contain affiliate links. Read our disclosure policy for more info.

 The entire process is still done in its traditional way including the way they dye the wool using bugs, lime, and other natural products.
 This to me is the coolest part of the tour!

-24. Visit the world’s thickest tree, Oaxaca
+44. Visit the world’s thickest tree near Oaxaca

-Did I know the world thickest tree was in Mexico before I was staring at it?
+Did I know the world’s thickest tree was in Mexico before I was staring at it?
 The answer is “no”, so you can imagine the shock when I first saw it – it’s huge!
 The Tule Tree as it’s called (it’s in the town of Tule) is a Montezuma Cypress Tree.

 To get to the tree your best option is on a tour to Hierve El Agua as this is a common stop on these tours.
 Otherwise, you can get a bus from Oaxaca to the town of Tule and visit the tree on your own.

-25. Eat mole and drink chocolate in Oaxaca
+45. Eat mole and drink chocolate in Oaxaca

-There are a few must-try dishes and one of them is mole.
+There are a few must-try dishes, and one of them is mole.
 Mole is a savory (mostly) sauce that’s made with cocoa and commonly served with chicken.
 At first, it was kinda strange, but now I love it!
 My personal favorite is to have it with a chicken tamale!

-26. Drink Tequila in Tequila
+46. Drink tequila in Tequila

 Tequila is considered Mexico’s national drink (according to other countries).
 But, tequila didn’t get its name from its creator, but rather from the town it was created in… Tequila!

 I decided to stay in Tequila and had an amazing time.
 I toured the distilleries, drank tequila, and ate lots of tacos!
-The town itself is very safe and although it mainly attracts local tourists, still caters to the international visitors!
+The town itself is very safe and although it mainly attracts local tourists, still caters to international visitors!

-28. Go Skydiving on the beach
+49. Go skydiving on the beach

 If you’ve ever wanted to tick that huge bucket list activity (skydiving) off your bucket list then Puerto Vallarta is the perfect place to do it.
 The location is gorgeous and you actually land on the beach right next to all the hotels.